Prescription Drug Importation

 Where We Stand:

-AMCP has concerns with legislative proposals that would allow the commercial importation of prescription drugs for sale in the United States.1 AMCP understands such proposals are being offered to address the growing inaccessibility to affordable prescription drugs; equalize global pricing disparities; and encourage the international community to share reasonably in the costs of pharmaceutical research and development.
-However, as an organization representing health care professionals, AMCP cannot support these proposals until there are adequate resources to monitor the importation of prescription drugs, ensuring that their quality and safety have not been compromised.
+AMCP has concerns with legislative and regulatory proposals that would allow the commercial importation of prescription drugs for sale in the United States.
+AMCP understands such proposals are being offered to address the growing inaccessibility to affordable prescription drugs; equalize global pricing disparities; and encourage the international community to share reasonably in the costs of pharmaceutical research and development.
+However, as an organization representing health care professionals, AMCP cannot support these proposals since they could create undue risks to our drug supply chain and to patients, with no guarantee of a meaningful reduction in drug costs.

-Generally, legislative language related to importation would allow pharmacies and drug distributors to purchase FDA‐approved pharmaceuticals for sale in the United States.
+Generally, legislative and regulatory language related to importation would allow states, pharmacies and drug distributors to purchase FDA‐approved pharmaceuticals from other countries to sell in the United States.
 The rationale behind such proposals is to use the international pharmaceutical market as a source of low‐cost prescription drugs.
 AMCP supports the goals of improving access to prescription drugs at lower prices and reducing overall health care costs.
-Subject to acceptable provisions held in place, the general populace could benefit from the importation of prescription drugs for sale insofar as such legislation makes it possible for the consuming public to purchase prescription drugs at a cost lower than what is asked today.
 However, the anticipated savings generated through importation programs is uncertain.

 Several factors may influence whether significant savings will be realized from the importation of prescription drugs.
 How the import price compares with domestic price will vary depending on the specific drug.
-For example, while certain brand‐name (innovator) products sold in Canada have been shown to be priced considerably lower than in the United States, the price differential of other drugs, particularly generics, are minimal.
-Such a program will also depend on the foreign availability of the product.
+For example, while certain brand‐name (innovator) products sold in Canada have been shown to be priced considerably lower than in the United States, price variability exists across brand-name products.
+There would be no anticipated financial gain in importation of generic products, as price variability across generic products is minimal.

-Foreign supplies of domestically produced drugs may be inadequate to support large‐scale importation, thus limiting the potential savings available to American consumers.
+Foreign supplies of drugs may be inadequate to support large‐scale importation, thus limiting the potential savings available to American consumers.
 Moreover, how the importation might affect the exporting country’s pharmaceutical market, such as drug shortages or drug price increases, must be considered.
-Finally, savings may not be fully realized because of the additional costs manufacturers must assume for significant importation, such as registration fees, the transporting of products, and investments in technology to secure the supply chain.
+Finally, savings may not be fully realized because of the additional costs assumed for significant importation, such as registration fees, the transporting of products, investments in technology to secure the supply chain, and resources needed for ensuring quality and safety.

 AMCP Where We Stand series: https://www.amcp.org/policy-advocacy/policy-advocacy-focus-areas/where-we-stand-position-statements